Flynn, fired once by a president, now resigns to another

 Flynn later told the Post that he had only a brief introduction with Putin.
 Flynn shrugged off the meeting as "boring."

 Still, several Democratic House members have asked if Flynn accepted payment from RT and if that is a violation of the federal Emoluments Clause, which prohibits even retired military officers from accepting direct or indirect payments from foreign governments.
+The Army said Tuesday it hasn't investigated.

 Flynn was both hopeful and skeptical about Russia relations before joining Trump's administration.
 In his 2016 book "The Field of Fight," Flynn warned that Russia had joined an "enemy alliance" with Iran.
 But he also talked publicly of Russia as a possible ally with the U.S. in confronting radical Islam.